 Use a gentle, non-foaming cleanser.
 If you wake up especially oily or if there is a certain area of your skin that is particularly oily, spend more time working in the cleanser on your skin.
 You will find that a gentle cleanser may be equally effective as a strong cleanser if you just spent more time working it on your skin.

 After a good cleanse, your skin will feel refreshed, supple and primed.
 If your skin feels “squeaky clean” or tight, you have overstripped your lipid barrier and your skin will need to produce more oil to compensate.

-The Clearly Basics Balanced Cleanser is unique in that it contains both and AHA and BHA (most only contain one but not the other) yet it is gentle and does not cause irritation:
+If you feel that there are days that you really need the strength, use this cleanser below as it contains salicylic acid and glycolic acid which break down sebum.
+This Balanced Cleanser is unique in that it contains both and AHA and BHA (most only contain one but not the other) yet it is gentle and does not cause irritation:

 Wash once in the morning and once in the evening using lukewarm water and use a cloth to pat dry.